TheTrueForce/TheTrueForce.github.io/Friday-Evelyn-Kataran-Dragonflight.md

 #### Magical Senses
 When you touch an object, you instantly learn about its nature as though you had cast the spell identify and targeted the object.
 Additionally, you can smell the presence of magic within 60 feet of you.
 If you smell magic in this way, you can use your action to learn the exact location of the source along with its school of magic, if any.

+#### Spellbreath Weapon
+At 16th level, you can imbue your breath weapon with your magic.
+When you use your breath weapon, you may also cast a spell with a casting time of an action with an area of effect (cone, cube, cylinder, line, or sphere) and a duration of instantaneous.
+This spell’s area changes to become the area of your breath weapon, and you choose which effect (the breath weapon or the spell) occurs first.
+After using your breath weapon in this manner, you cannot use your breath weapon again until you finish a short or long rest.

 ### Multiattack
 At 14th level, when you take the Attack action, you can make one attack with your Bite, two with your Claw, and one with your Tail.